-The City proposes to increase the assessment amounts to their maximum assessment levels indexed for inflation according to the annual increase in the Consumer Price Index (CPI), San Francisco Bay Region All Urban Consumers.
+The City can increase the assessment amount every year up to their maximum assessment levels indexed for inflation according to the annual increase in the Consumer Price Index (CPI), San Francisco Bay Region All Urban Consumers.
 The maximum assessment rates are being increased by the prior year's increase in the CPI (3.526%).